Top 10 Things You Should Know About Hawaii

 For more information, please visit the following resource about Hawaii’s Pineapple history.

 The Merrie Monarch Festival is a Hawaiian cultural event held every year on the Big Island.
 The event honors Hawaiian culture, including hula, arts and crafts, performances, chanting, lei making, ‘ohana (family/community), and the history of pure Hawaiian lineage.
 It is a time of the year that many Hawaiian people look forward to; the freedom to celebrate Hawaiian culture was not always an easily practiced expression.

-Toward the end of the Kamehameha Dynasty (1870’s), Hawaiian culture began to slip away more than ever.
+Toward the end of the Kamehameha Dynasty (the 1870s), Hawaiian culture began to slip away more than ever.
 Hawaiian traditions and practices were shunned as ignorant and inconsequential.
 Colonialism and Western influence were dominating more and more.
 Ancient Hawaiian traditions were slowly dissipating.
 Politics were rapidly changing, and elected Hawaiians became split between the past and the future.

 King David Kalakaua (1836-1891), was the first King of the Kalakaua Dynasty, and also the last.
 Born on Oahu with family on Big Island, in 1874, Kalakaua sought to become more familiarized with the Hawaiian Islands.
 He traveled to all the islands and came to the same conclusions that he always believed.
 He wanted to fight to dismiss elective cabinets, bring back Hawaiian culture and return the hereditary right to the Ali’i to rule.
 At the time, members of the “Missionary Party” were seeking to guide the Hawaiian government closer and closer to a constitutional monarchy, like the United Kingdom.
 Kalakaua quickly became a symbol of hope for the native Hawaiian people.